EAISI/application-project-nhs-proms/README.md

 * Learning objectives:
   * Python: become sufficiently fluent to perform common machine learning related tasks including data understanding, data preparation, modelling and evaluation.
   * Machine learning: gain hands-on experience with a set of most commonly used machine learning tasks including regression, classification

+By the end of this course, you should be able to understand and reproduce the analysis in this paper by [Huber et al. (2019)](https://github.com/dkapitan/jads-nhs-proms/blob/master/references/huber2019predicting.pdf) where PROMs following hip and knee replacement surgery are predicted using supervised learning.

 ## Bibliography and online course material